GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

   * GA Cost and Activity Codes
   * The name for your Account - this should be 'GA-AWS-xxxxxxxxxx'.
 For example, 'ga-aws-bumblebee' for the Bumblebee project.
 Maximum of 10 characters for a total of 17 characters overall.
 The Account Name can also be used as an email at step 2.
   * This information will need to be sent to the Cloud Enablement team ('Autobots') for them to complete the Consolidate Billing process:

+   > Hi Autobots!
+   > I am creating a new AWS Space called: GA-AWS-GABION
+   > The space will be used for: Developing a framework for geotechtonic walling processes...
+   > The section lead is:  John Doe.
+   > Cost/Activity Codes: 1234/5678
+   > I will send through account details once created.
+   > Regards, Account Owner...

 2. Create an [AWS account](https://aws.amazon.com/resources/create-account/):
  * Click on the "Sign Up Now" button - then select the "I am a new user" option.